-At St. Anne’s we encourage and teach our children to become fluent and accurate readers, who select texts for purpose and pleasure.
+- We encourage our children to become fluent and accurate readers who select texts for purpose and pleasure.
 Books and reading are at the heart of everything we do.
-Our bespoke, book-based curriculum is built upon quality picture books, novels and non-fiction texts which support children on the journey from reading to writing.
+Our bespoke, book-based curriculum is built upon quality picture books, novels, non-fiction texts and poetry which support children on the journey from reading to writing.

-- Throughout Key Stage 1 and 2, we foster a love and enjoyment of reading through the sharing of high-quality anchor texts.
+- Throughout Key Stage 1 and 2 we foster a love and enjoyment of reading through the sharing of high-quality anchor texts and recommended reads.
 All anchor texts are read by an adult to the children to remove any decoding impediments.
-All children in KS2 use a reading ruler or lolly-pop stick to follow the text as it is being read.
+All children in KS2 use a tool (ruler, lolly-pop stick) to follow the text as it is being read.

 - Please click the image below to see our ‘Anchor Text’ road map.